HayatoRG/hayatorg.github.io/_pages/about.md

 And if you knew me in some past version:
 Welcome, sorry, and thank you.
-Part of me—and this page—is dedicated to you, too.
+Part of me — and this page — is dedicated to you, too.

 Research Interests
 ======

 **Multimodal Interaction**: Gesture and prosody, Development of Gesture

-**Experimental Phonetics and Phonetics-phonology Interface**: L3 Phonetics Perception and Reproduction of Sounds
+**Experimental Phonetics and Phonetics-phonology Interface**: Voice Onset Time, L3 Perception and Imitation.

 **Language Documentation and Revitalization**